vaccovecrana/gitflow-oss-java-slim/gs-docs/02-org-config/config-evolution.md

 It is possible (and likely) that you may maintain different source projects which require slight variations amongst each other.
 For example:

-- Create a `java8.json` configuration if you maintain old projects which mandate version 8 of the JDK (or different PMD rules for a good portion of them).
+- Create a `java8.json` configuration if you maintain old projects which mandate version 8 of the JDK.
 - Create a `java11.json` configuration for your stable projects.
 - Create a `java15.json` configuration for research and prototyping projects.